Banner Health

 Anxiety Disorders and Treatment

 Feeling anxious from time to time is a normal part of life.
-But when worry, fear or physical symptoms start affecting your relationships, work or daily activities, it may be an anxiety disorder.
-Anxiety disorders are the most common mental health condition in the United States -and they are highly treatable.
+Anxiety is your body's natural response to stress.
+However, when worry, fear or physical symptoms become intense, persistent or interfere with daily life, it may be an anxiety disorder.
+Anxiety disorders include many conditions and are the most common mental health condition in the United States.
+They are highly treatable.

 At Banner Health, we provide supportive and effective care to help you regain control and move forward with confidence.